A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Preliminaries

 If $K$ and $C$ are simplicial complexes with sets of vertices $V(K)$ and $V(C)$, a \emph{vertex map} is a function of the form $\mu\colon V(K)\to V(C)$.
 In words: a vertex map is a function that assigns to each vertex of $K$ a vertex of $C$.
 A vertex map is called a simplicial map if it maps simplices to simplies.
 Formally, a vertex map $\mu\colon V(K)\to V(C)$ is a \emph{simplicial map} if for all simplices $s$ of $K$, we have that $\mu(s)$ is a simplex of $C$.
 If $\mu\colon V(K)\to V(C)$ is a simplicial map, we will always abuse notation and denote it $\mu\colon K\to C$.
 A simplicial map $\mu\colon K\to C$ is \emph{rigid} if for each simplex $s\in K$ it holds that $|s|=|\mu(s)|$.
 Informally, simplicial map is rigid if it preserves the cardinality of simplices.

 If $K$ is a simplicial complex, a \emph{$m$-labeling} (also \emph{labeling}) is a function of the form $l\colon V(K)\to A$, where $A$ is a set of cardinality $m$.
 An \emph{$m$-coloring} (also \emph{coloring}), denoted $\chi$, is a m-labeling such that if $u$ and $v$ are two different vertices in some simplex $t$ of $K$, then $\chi (u)\neq \chi (v)$.
 A \emph{chromatic simplicial complex} is a simplicial complex $K$ together with a coloring $\chi$.
 If $K$ and $C$ are two chromatic simplicial complexes with $m$-colorings $\chi_K$ and $\chi_C$, respectively, then a simplicial map $\phi\colon K \to C$ is \emph{chromatic} if for every $v\in V(K)$, we have that $\chi_K(v)=\chi_C(\phi(v))$.
-Informally, a simplicial map is chromatic if it preserve colors.